Alice McGinty’s Chocolate Roll

 Chef de Cuisine Nate Leonard, Husk Nashville

 “This recipe dates back to 1940, from my Great-Grandmother McGinty on my mother’s side.
 I remember my Grandma Marilyn making this every Christmas,” Nate tells us.
 “One funny story: the chocolate roll was cooling in the garage on the steps, and my Grandpa Bert stepped on the cake.
-Being that it was just hours before dinner, they served it anyways.
-The story is still remembered to this day and still brings a laugh every time its served.
+Being that it was just hours before dinner, they served it anyway.
+The story is still remembered to this day and still brings a laugh every time it’s served.
 This is one of the dishes that reminds me of my late Grandma Marilyn.
 This is the first time I’ve made this recipe.”

 Alice McGinty's Chocolate Roll

 - 5 egg whites stiffly beaten

 - 5 egg yolks

 - 1 cup confectioners sugar

 - 1/4 cup flour

 - 1/2 tsp salt